Living with dementia: How to take care of yourself

 Following a daily routine is important — so is allowing flexibility.
 Some days you may have more energy than others and want to do extra activities.
 Other days, you may feel more tired.
 Try to stick to your routine but let how you feel that day dictate your level of activity.
 On days when you feel like doing less, be sure you complete critical tasks such as taking any medicines, going to doctor’s appointments, bathing and eating.

-“Changes in routine can be disruptive or upsetting to a person with dementia.
+“Changes in routine can feel disruptive or upsetting.
 Keep to your regular schedule as much as possible.
 When unexpected changes do arise, ask questions and talk about how they make you feel.
 This can serve as an important tool in your care,” Dr. Lichtenstein says.

 D-CARE study at Geisinger

-Are you caring for someone with dementia or struggling with dementia yourself?
+Are you caring for someone with dementia or have dementia yourself?
 We invite those affected by dementia and their caregiver to be part of our national research study that will compare three different models of dementia care over the course of 18 months.

 If you’re interested in participating or for more information, call 570-808-7215.